robparrott/minimal-cdp-demo/README.md

 ## 3 Setup Deployment

 To use Heroku, signup and create a new Java App by following the directions under this link: [Java App](https://devcenter.heroku.com/articles/getting-started-with-java).
+Make sure you create a new ssh key, and don't use a passphrase on it.

 ## Setup a "Golden Master" repo